great-expectations/great_expectations/docs/guides/validation/checkpoints/how_to_pass_an_in_memory_dataframe_to_a_checkpoint.md

 You will need an Expectation Suite to validate your data against.
 If you have not already created an Expectation Suite for your in-memory DataFrame, reference [How to create and edit Expectations with instant feedback from a sample Batch of data](../../expectations/how_to_create_and_edit_expectations_with_instant_feedback_from_a_sample_batch_of_data.md) to create your suite.

-For the purposes of this example, we have created an empty suite named `my_expectation_suite` by running:
+For the purposes of this guide, we have created an empty suite named `my_expectation_suite` by running:

 ```python file=../../../../tests/integration/docusaurus/validation/checkpoints/how_to_pass_an_in_memory_dataframe_to_a_checkpoint.py#L58
 ```

+We will now walk through two examples for configuring a `Checkpoint` and passing it an in-memory DataFrame at runtime.

-#### Example 1: Pass only the batch_request's missing keys at runtime
+#### Example 1: Pass only the `batch_request`'s missing keys at runtime

 If we configure a `SimpleCheckpoint` that contains a single `batch_request` in `validations`: